rmap-project/rmap/DEVELOPER.md

 # [Developer runtime](#developer-runtime)
 ## Running RMap
+The developer runtime is appropriate for testing modifications to the source code, API, or web user interface.
+It is _not_ appropriate for production.
 Developers can run a local instance of RMap by executing:

 - `mvn clean install` from the base RMap directory
 - then `cd` into the `integration` directory and run `mvn validate cargo:run`

-The developer runtime is appropriate for testing modifications to the source code, API, or web user interface.
-It is _not_ appropriate for production.
-For example, data will be lost when stopping the developer runtime, because data are only persisted in memory, not on disk.
+- the runtime can be stopped by typing `CTRL-C` at the console
+- `mvn clean` will remove any data created by the runtime

 The RMap API and web interface will start on a random, high-numbered port (e.g. `55349`, actual port is output to the console), available at the `/api` and `/app` contexts, respectively.
 For example:
 * `http://localhost:55349/app`
 * `http://localhost:55349/api`

+Upon startup, a database and triplestore will be created under the `integration/target` directory, and a single RMap Agent will be created in the database.
+The created database and triplestore may be preserved across restarts of the developer runtime, provided that a `mvn clean` is _not_ run.
+Removing the `integration/target` directory will delete any data in the triplestore or database.

 ## Configuration
 RMap will automatically be configured with in-memory or embedded implementations of key interfaces:
 * In-memory identifier generation service
-* In-memory triplestore
+* Persistent (on-disk) triplestore
 * In-memory user service
-* Embedded database
+* Persistent (on-disk) database

 The configuration of these implementations takes place in `integration/src/main/resources/rmap.properties`.
 To customize any of the supported properties of the developer runtime, edit this file before executing `mvn validate cargo:run`.

 ## Spring Profiles
 Behind the scenes, RMap uses [Spring Profiles](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/beans.html#beans-environment) to activate beans (or graphs of beans) at runtime.
 Example supported profiles are:
-* `inmemory-triplestore` and its analog `http-triplestore`
+* `inmemory-triplestore`, `integration-triplestore` and `http-triplestore`
-* `inmemory-db` and its analog `persistent-db`
+* `inmemory-db`, `integration-db`, and `persistent-db`
 * `inmemory-idservice` and its analog `http-idservice`

 The use of an in-memory profile is mutually exclusive with its analog.
 For example, activating the `inmemory-triplestore` _and_ the `http-triplestore` at the same time is not supported.